 Students and Alumni: Join the Taubman College Career Network

 The Taubman College Career Network is a hub within the University Career Alumni Network (UCAN).
 UCAN connects students to UM alumni from any program for career networking and advice; the Taubman College Career Network also takes it one step further to offer alumni-alumni connections, job postings, and event management specific to our programs.
 Taubman College alumni and students may register by clicking the button below.

-Click on an image below to view a PDF of the Employment Profile for each degree.
+Click on the image below to view a PDF of the Employment Report.